mongoid/mongoid_search/README.md

 Options
 -------

+:match:
-:match - :any for match any occurrence, :all to match all ocurrences.
-Default is :any
+  :any - match any occurrence
+  :all - match all ocurrences
+  Default is :any.

     search_in :brand, :name, { :tags => :name }, { :match => :all }